 Women cook and share sweets with friends and family.
 Sweets stand for the sweetness in life, which we all savor.
 Sukhadi (soo-khuh-dee), a sweet made from ghee, mixed with jaggery, and wheat flour is usually cooked and offered for the New Year in Gujarat.
 They add nuts and cardamom powder to this dish.
 Finally, a sumptuous feast is prepared for the evening.

-Indians will happily visit their friends and relatives, particularly their elders, and seek their blessings.
+Traditionally, Indians will happily visit their friends and relatives, particularly their elders, and seek their blessings.
 They wish each other “Happy new year” with the Gujarati greeting of “Saal mubarak” or the Hindi blessing of “Nutan varshabhinandan.”
 During these times, personal visits may not be possible.
 However, we can convey our good wishes in our minds and hearts and meet via cyberspace or phone.

 On the first day of the Indian new year, the first four items which Indians traditionally purchase are green mung dahl, flowers, yogurt, and salt.
 Vedamurti Vivekji explains, “Mung dahl is wholesome for the body.
 There is plenty of salt in the ocean.
 Lakshmi arose from the ocean as one of the fourteen gems (ratnas) during the samudra manthan (churning of the ocean).
 Salt is her brother.
 Krishna liked yogurt a lot.
 In Ayurveda, yogurt has good properties when used properly.”